ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Something personal.
 For example, that you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

 Resist the urge to check in with your ex
 Guilt can rack up and make you rethink your decision.
 But remember, this is what you want.
-It is, what you want, right?
+It is what you want, right?
 For us to be together?
 Good, that's what I thought.

 Get the closure you need
-Finally find release and closure by closing the tab that contains your former lover, forever again relinquishing them to non-existence.
+Finally find release and closure by closing the tab that contains your former lover, forever again relinquishing her  to non-existence.

 Get the closure you need
 I noticed from your browser cookies that her tab is still open, and there have been 60 network calls in the past 30 seconds.
 Care to explain?